 Charlotte County is emerging as one of the premiere places to live and visit on the west coast.
-As Charlotte County grows, it is imperative that our polices and practices contribute to the long-term health, enjoyment and availability of our water.
+As Charlotte County grows, it is imperative that our policies and practices contribute to the long-term health, enjoyment and availability of our water.
 The One Charlotte, One Water is a holistic concept for resource management, and treats all water – our harbor, rivers, bays, canals, creeks, potable water, wastewater, stormwater, reclaimed water – as one water.

 This plan considers the future and emphasizes a House-to-Harbor approach joining County government, regional agencies, and the citizens we serve to protect our water for future generations.